SE-1420, IP-501 & IP-501-A

 IP-501 featured in "Robot Monster"

 For those of us who are constantly watching in the background of old B&W movies to see if we can spot a recognizable vintage radio, the IP-501 family is probably the most elusive of radios to be spotted.
 There are only a few movies that used any of the IP-501 family as a prop.
 Fortunately for IP-501 fans, the receiver did make into what is probably one of the best known examples of "budget-challenged," movie-making disasters - "Robot Monster" - a 1953 sci-fi movie created by Phil Tucker.
 The movie was supposedly filmed in four days for a reported $16,000.
 Sometimes listed as the worst movie ever made (Guinness Book of World Records,) "Robot Monster" is actually entertainingly funny because it's so, so bad.
 Its incompetent production has earned it "Cult-Movie" status.
 The movie's infamous use of the IP-501 as a movie prop has the receiver as part of the "Automatic Billion Bubble Machine."
-The still photo from the movie (right) shows the Automatic Billion Bubble Machine next to the movie's rotund arch-villain Ro-Man XJ2 (in the gorilla suit with diving helmet.)
+The still photo from the movie (right) shows the Automatic Billion Bubble Machine next to the movie's rotund space alien-villain Ro-Man XJ2 (in the gorilla suit with diving helmet.)
 The equipment blows a copious amount of bubbles while in operation and allowed Ro-Man to communicate with his unreasonable leader, "The Great Guidance," located somewhere in space (conflicting advertising stated the Moon, then Mars - the movie is vague but shows a lot of craters whenever "The Great Guidance" is contacted.)
 "The Great Guidance" (who looks just like Ro-Man but without the telephone microphone glued to the window of his helmet) has a affinity for Jacob's Ladders and has several in operation during his communications with Ro-Man.
 The credit for the Automatic Billion Bubble Machine was listed as a company called "N. A. Fischer Chemical Products" but this was probably for the bubble solution rather than for the radio props.
 Besides the IP-501, there is a Hallicrafters S-20R, Hallicrafters HT-18 (upside down on the IP-501,) a Hallicrafters panadaptor and a set of low-budget TV rabbit ears.
 Though other villainous space aliens would probably have had a nice console to house their sophisticated communications gear, Ro-Man had to settle for a cheap wooden table outside his cave hideout on Earth.
-Even his view-screen, which looks like a roll-down window shade, is located on the other side of the cave.
+Even his view-screen, which looks a lot like a roll-down window shade, is located on the other side of the cave.
 Fortunately for radio spotters, the IP-501 and the rest of the radio gear is featured in many close-ups several times throughout the movie.
 It seems Ro-Man needs constant reminding of his mission objective from "The Great One" - as Ro-Man sometimes addresses "The Great Guidance" - so he uses the Automatic Billion Bubble Machine a lot in the movie.
 There is a plethora of information on "Robot Monster" on the web, or if you appreciate inept movie-making, the DVD is available almost anywhere.
-It was reported in the Guinness Book of World Records that Phil Tucker attempted suicide due to unanimous critical panning of "Robot Monster."
-This negativity didn't stop Phil Tucker as he later returned with "Cape Canaveral Monsters" - another masterpiece!
+It was reported in the Guinness Book of World Records that Phil Tucker attempted suicide due to unanimous panning by the critics of "Robot Monster."
+All of the negativity didn't stop Phil Tucker as he later returned with another masterpiece - "Cape Canaveral Monsters."

 1. Hazeltine, the Professor - by Harold A. Wheeler, SE-1420 origins and history - published in Radio Age, April 1978